lyz-code/mkdocs-newsletter/README.md

 changes of each period.
 Those pages, stored under the `Newsletters` section, are filled with the changes extracted from the git history and the commit messages.
 The changes are grouped by categories, subcategories and then by file using the order of the site's navigation structure.
+[RSS feeds](rss_feeds.md) are also created for each newsletter type, so it's easy for people to keep updated with the evolution of the site.

 It assumes that you're using [semantic versioning](https://semver.org/) or our [enhanced version](#commit-message-guidelines) to create your commits.
 Only